Hameed Hussain

 Hameed Hussain (حمید حسین), is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024.

 Political career

-Hussain won the 2024 Pakistani general election from NA-37 Kurram as a Majlis Wahdat-e-Muslimeen candidate.
+Hussain won the 2024 Pakistani general election seat from NA-37 Kurram as a Majlis Wahdat-e-Muslimeen candidate.
 He received 58,650 votes while runners up Sajid Hussain Turi of Pakistan People’s Party Parliamentarians received 54,384 votes.